Linear TV vs. CTV Advertising: What’s the Difference?

 • Linear TV: Relies on traditional metrics like Nielsen ratings, which provide general viewership data but limited insight into viewer actions.

-• Connected TV: Utilizes comprehensive analytics tools to track detailed performance metrics, such as impressions, click-through rates, and conversions, allowing for more precise measurement of ROI.
+• Connected TV: Utilizes comprehensive analytics tools to track detailed performance metrics, such as impressions, click-through rate, and conversions, allowing for more precise measurement of ROI.

 CTV vs Linear TV: Final Thoughts